stompetower/frantic/jobs/README.md

 All location addresses are `04000H` lower than shown in FReditor.
 For example, when you see address `8052` in FReditor (use `[SELECT]` key), you need to edit:
 `DW 04052H` (or:  `DB 052H,040H` ).
-Such location adressess are used for Franc's start position and within the list of enemies/moving platforms.
+Such location addresses are used for Franc's start position and within the list of enemies/moving platforms.

 #### Each enemy is described with 5 bytes:

 - low-byte of location address
 - high-byte of location address
 - unique `ID` of enemy
-- enemy type (1,2,3,4,5,6 or 7)
+- enemy type (1, 2, 3, 4, 5, 6 or 7)
-- extra data (only used with enemy type 1,6,7: bird or moving platform)
+- extra data (only used with enemy type 1, 6, 7: bird or moving platform)

 #### List of enemy types: